kevingechen/CSAPP-Labs/04-Architecture-Lab/README.md

     Score	0.0/60.0
 ```

-### Version 3
+### Version 2-2
-In this version, we move one more step forward based on Version 2, thus
+In this version, we move one more step forward based on `Version 2-1`, thus
  implementing a version of `2 x 2 unrolling`.
 The difference compare to
 the previous version is following:
 ```diff